dariqa/-Network-Monitoring-Engineer---challenge/task2/README.md

 ### Mpstat
 CPU monitoring

 Each of these tools is able to monitor only one aspect of our system.
-The challenge is to combine them, to present stats in human readable form and to archive them (they show only "right-now" result) - the problem is to store them and agregate them in order to present the general view of the server performance
+The challenge is to combine them, to present stats in human readable form and to archive them (they show only "right-now" result) - the problem is to store them and agregate them in order to present the general overview of the server performance

 ### NMON:

-Combines stats, but is not showing the trend, requires additional visualisation tool
+Combines stats, but it's not showing the trend, requires additional visualisation tool

 ### NAGIOS/CENTREON/ZABBIX:

 They are complex tools with build-in visualisation.
-Can monitor system stats and application stats at the same time and present them in different ways that could help to understand problems (different dashboards, graphs...) that can show show different aspects of one KPI.
+They can monitor system stats and application stats at the same time and present them in different ways that could help to understand problems (different dashboards, graphs...) that can show different aspects of one KPI.
 They are complex, require their own infrastructure (server-client applications) and must be configured for specific task.

 ### Datadog/Dynatrace